influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 and will only accept the [query](#user-management-commands) that creates a new admin user.
     {{% /note %}}

-    InfluxDB Enterprise will enforce authentication once there is an admin user.

-2.  **Enable authentication in your configuration file** by setting the `auth-enabled` option to `true` in the `[http]` section:
+2.  **Enable authentication in your meta and data configuration files** by setting the `auth-enabled` option to `true` in the `[http]` section:

     ```toml